AI on devices versus data centers: What Canadian leaders need to know now

 Governance implications

-DPIA/records of processing: document local vs remote paths; justify lawful basis.
+DPIA/records of processing: document local versus remote paths; justify legal basis.

-Content controls: exclude customer data from model training; pin versions for audit.
+Content controls: exclude customer data from model training; lock versions for auditing.

-Telemetry minimisation: collect just enough client logs for safety/QA; hash or aggregate sensitive fields.
+Telemetry minimization: collect only necessary client logs for safety/QA; hash or aggregate sensitive fields.

-Device posture: enforce OS version, disk encryption, secure enclaves, and remote wipe.
+Device posture: enforce OS version, disk encryption, secure enclaves, and remote wipe capabilities.

 A 90-day evaluation plan